lambda-client/lambda/README.md

 ## Contributing

-You are free to clone, modify KAMI and make pull requests as you wish.
+You are free to clone, modify KAMI and Blue KAMI and make pull requests as you wish.
 To set up your development environment, make use of the following commands:

 On GNU/Linux, run `chmod +x gradlew` and for the following commands use `./gradlew` instead of `gradlew.bat`